GIMPS/basicbokeh/README.md

 This project was developed for and tested on the Pixel 3 phone.
 Other devices may not work out of the box.

+## TODOs
+ - Test on other multi-camera devices
+ - Ensure multi-camera works on back cameras
+ - Fix rotation and large screen support

 ***

 Copyright 2018 Google LLC